 And, in the animal kingdom, some species are more active at certain times of the year.
 This includes raccoons that I see now on my nightly commute home.
 Having traveled the same back roads for almost a year, there are certain spots where I expect to see wildlife.
-Over the winter, I saw way more fox than I am seeing now.
-Opossum were out at night for the past month.
+Over the winter, I saw way more foxes than I am seeing now.
+Opossum was out at night for the past month.
 And don’t get me started on the deer.

 Having had two encounters with deer since November, I am keenly aware of where I need to slow down and watch.

-With the rut coming up this fall, I plan to equip my truck with a wrap around metal guard to protect the radiator.
+With the rut coming up this fall, I plan to equip my truck with a wrap-around metal guard to protect the radiator.
 I was much luckier than the deer that I hit, with it penetrating the front end and dislodging the radiator.
 But the radiator itself was not damaged and I was able to drive home.
 After a $2,600 repair, I hit another deer causing minor damage to the right fender.
 Once again, the deer did not fare as well.

 As I begin to see the patterns in nature, I got to thinking about my depression and my recovery.